EllaOluchi/Fraud_Incident_Analysis/report.md

 ### Seasonal Trends
 - Deploy **extra security resources** in **Q4**, especially mid-November to December.
 - Run **end-of-year scam awareness campaigns** for customers.
 - Analyze **mid-year fraud patterns** for early detection of emerging risks.
+Carry out a deeper analysis on transactions that took place in June to identify possible fraud patterns.
 - Use **Q3 (July–September)** for **system upgrades** and reinforcement.
 - Apply stricter **transaction limits, verification, or manual reviews** for high-value transactions in December.
 - Partner with **banks and payment providers** to flag unusual high-value year-end transactions.